 South Marco Beach

 290 South Collier Boulevard, Marco Island

-One of only two public beaches accesses on Marco Island, South Marco Beach is the easiest to get to.
-The sand is soft and white and usually home to a lively crowd of beach lovers.
+One of only two public beach accesses on Marco Island, South Marco Beach is the easiest to get to.
+The sand is soft and white and is usually home to a lively crowd of beach lovers.
 Choose from activities such as volleyball, paddle-boarding, jet-skiing, parasailing, and more.

 If you get a little hungry (or you need to use the restroom), grab a snack from the Sunset Grille.

 How to get to South Marco Beach